Thakurking/bido/README.md

 Clients can bid live on the bid section on other clients post on different services.
 And can view other clients live post and bids.
 # Tools and Technologies
-This application uses Node.js for backend React.js for frontend and Express.js for node framework And MongoDB for database and also socket.IO for real time bidding
-Redis for faster response time
+This application uses Node.js for backend React.js for frontend and Express.js for node framework And MongoDB for database and also socket.IO for real time bidding and using Redis for faster response time
 # Developer
 Bharat Software Systems